erao-tech/Prosopagnosia_Web_Server/README.md

 ## Instruction

-- Create a new python virtual environment as follows:
+- Create a new python virtual environment (Optional) as follows:
 ```
    python -m venv venv
 ```